 Changed

-Increasing activities and projects intended to advance new energy technologies could introduce us to new risks.
+We face risks related to increasing activities and projects intended to advance new energy technologies.

-We regularly undertake or become involved in research and development projects and other activities designed to develop new technologies in the energy space, including those related to hydrogen, liquefaction, energy storage, carbon sequestration, grid modernization and others.
-These activities and projects involve significant employee time, as well as substantial capital resources that may not be recoverable in rates or, with respect to our non-regulated-utility businesses, may not be able to be passed through to customers.
-We have sought and continue to seek a variety of federal and state funding opportunities for these activities and projects, which can involve significant employee resources and increased compliance requirements with no guarantee that such funding would be received.
-In addition, the timing to complete these activities and projects is inherently uncertain and may require significantly more time and funding than we initially anticipate.
-Moreover, many of these technologies are in the early stage of development, and the applicable activities and projects may not be completed or the applicable technologies may not prove economically and technically feasible.
-If any of these circumstances occurs, we may not receive an adequate or any return on our investment and other resources invested in these activities and our results of operations, financial condition, cash flows and/or prospects could be materially adversely affected.
+We regularly participate in research, development and demonstration projects and other activities designed to develop new technologies in the energy space, including those related to hydrogen, liquefaction, energy storage, microgrids, carbon sequestration, and grid modernization.
+These activities and projects involve significant employee time, as well as substantial capital resources that may not be recoverable in rates or, with respect to our businesses that are not regulated utilities, may not be able to be passed through to customers.
+We have sought and continue to seek a variety of federal and state funding opportunities, such as government incentives and subsidies under the IRA, for these activities and projects.
+These efforts can involve significant employee resources and increased compliance requirements and have not always been successful in securing funding on acceptable terms or at all.
+In some cases, applicable compliance requirements may cost more than the potential funding opportunity, limiting our ability to pursue available funding.
+In addition, the timing to complete these activities and projects is inherently uncertain and may require significantly more resources than we initially anticipate.
+Moreover, many of these technologies are in the early stage of development and may not prove economically and technically feasible or be accepted by regulators, and the applicable activities and projects may not be completed.
+If any of these circumstances occurs, we may not receive an adequate or any return on our investment in these activities and our results of operations, financial condition, cash flows and/or prospects could be materially adversely affected.

 Cyber Security1 | 2.2%